tadasmajeris/CV/README.md

 ## Tadas Majeris

+#### Junior Full Stack Developer

 Love programming and love teaching programming.
-Passionate about delivering a beautiful product with a great user experience.
+Passionate about delivering a beautiful product.
-Very grateful to Makers Academy for the practical coding experience - extremely pleased with the projects we have created.
-Now would love to join a quality web company and continue to grow..
+Sharpened my skills at Makers Academy and made a dozen of projects, enjoying both front-end and back-end.

 ## Skills